 What is a Havapoo Dog?

-And while the name Havapoo is a little on the unappealing side – I much prefer the term Havadoodle or Havanoodle – the Havapoo is an extremely adorable dog.
+And while the name Havapoo is a little on the unappealing side – I much prefer the term Havadoodle or Havanoodle – Havapoos are an extremely adorable dog.
 Like all poodle mix dogs, the havapoo is a nice mix of the best things.

 But what exactly is a hybrid dog anyway?
 And what qualities can you expect from your new Havapoo pup?

 You should be prepared to pay a extra for a puppy with breeding rights or even for a puppy advertised as show quality with papers.
 You should plan on paying anywhere from $3,200 upwards to $7,500 or even more for a Havapoo with top breed lines and a superior pedigree.
 However, for most pet quality puppies, the average cost for all Havapoos sold is $1,100.
 In 2021 the prices of dogs have gone up due to COVID and lots of demand.
 So for now you can add an additional 500$ to what you might expect.

 Hybrid dogs are a breed of dog that is the result of two different breeds of dog breeding and creating a mix.
 When it comes to the Havapoo or the Havanese Poodle mix, you get the best of the Havanese bloodline and the poodle bloodline.
 And while it is true that every dog on earth today has been crossbred at some point in time or another, Havapoos are truly special.

 The poodle and the Havanese are known as the parent breeds.
 These are the breeds that are mixed.

 So, let’s take a quick look at the parents of the Havapoo.

 The Havanese dog is considered the only native Cuban dog, and they are now extremely popular all over the world.
 Havanese dogs are small, loving, and full of happy energy.
 Havanese dogs typically weigh between 7 and 13 pounds and grow no taller than around 11 inches.